mvivirito/vdm1-advanced-data-management/README.md

 ## 1. Describe The Dataset

-The provided dataset includes information such as customer information, film information, store information, etc.

-We can dig into the psql command line tool to see exactly what we are working with.
-Navigate to the bin directory of your postgresql installation and run the psql command.
-Since I am on a mac, I have installed the pgadmin and postgresql bundle.
-They have a provided binary to launch the binary directly.
-We will run some commands to get more information about our database.
-First we will login to the postgresql sever with the provided tool.
+We can dig into the SQL SHELL (psql) command line utility that comes bundled with the postgresql13 installation for [Mac](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) to see exactly what we are working with.
+This should be similar for any Windows or Linux install.

 ![](images/psql.png)

+# Let's log in.

 ```bash
 Server [localhost]: